Tech-How/Light-Theme-for-YouTube-Music/README.md

 > I have not tested this install method, but am listing it since Cascadea supports the UserCSS format, which is what this uses.
 Please share any feedback regarding this experience in a [new issue](https://github.com/Tech-How/Light-Theme-for-YouTube-Music/issues).

 ### Mobile Browsers
 - This style supports the mobile website!
-On Android, Chrome does not support installing extensions.
-You can use Firefox or the developer builds of Microsoft Edge.
+On Android, you can use Firefox or the developer builds of Microsoft Edge.
+Mobile Chrome does not yet support extensions.
 On iOS, the Hyperweb app can inject CSS into Safari, but is not officially supported and may not work.

 ## 🎨 Customization
 This style contains options that can be configured during or after the install.